 - Other forms of teleportation include Thomas traveling into his mind to Lilly Singh's apartment, with the help of Roman, and also the different trips he and the Sides take to the Mind Palace or its theater, the Dream Spaces or the Sides' rooms.

-- Two-Part Episode: "Accepting Anxiety" and "Moving On".
+- Two-Part Episode: "Accepting Anxiety", "Moving On", and "Selfishness vs. Selflessness".